-In May 2014, an undercover investigator with Mercy For Animals documented horrific animal cruelty at the largest dairy producer in Canada, Chilliwack Cattle Company in British Columbia.
+In May 2014, an undercover whistleblower with Mercy For Animals documented horrific animal cruelty at the largest dairy producer in Canada, Chilliwack Cattle Company in British Columbia.
 The abuses caught on hidden camera include:

 - Workers viciously kicking, punching, beating, and hitting cows in the face and body with chains, canes, metal pipes, and rakes

 - Cows with open wounds, oozing infections, and painful injuries left to suffer without proper veterinary care

 - Workers using chains and tractors to lift sick and injured cows by their necks

 - Workers poking and squeezing festering wounds, ripping clumps of hair out of cows' sensitive tails, and punching bulls in the testicles

 After reviewing the undercover footage, veterinarian Dr. James Reynolds, an internationally recognized bovine welfare expert, stated: "The actions observed in this video are the most severe cases of animal abuse I have ever seen in 32 years as a bovine veterinarian."

 Dr. Mary Richardson, who presided over animal abuse court cases in Ontario, declared: "If this evidence had been presented to me when I was Chair of the Animal Care Review Board for the Solicitor General of Ontario I would certainly have charged these individuals under the OSPCA Act."